top of page

 2. Take a deep dive into your existing materials.
 You don’t always need to start from scratch.
 Take a look at ways to clarify and correct the materials you are already using through our Writing for Understanding cohort.
 This 3-part facilitated series allows you to workshop your materials in peer groups.

 3. Contact us for a free consultation.
 We'd love to talk to you about your plain language needs and our services.
-We can teach you to fish (provide stellar, tailored training for your team) or fish for you (review and revise your materials).
+We can teach you to fish (provide stellar, tailored training or coaching for your team) or fish for you (review and revise your materials).

-73 views
+75 views

 bottom of page